 Neal is at an interesting point in his career.
 He’s definitely in decline, having failed to surpass 25 goals or 50 points since 2015-16.
-But he’s also certainly better than we saw last season, where he scored just seven goals with the Calgary Flames.
-After signing a $5.75 million deal that took him to 2023, the Flames were eager to move on from their apparent mistake.
-During the off-season, Neal was traded to the Oilers for fellow problem contract Milan Lucic.
+But he’s also certainly better than we saw last season, when he scored just seven goals with the Calgary Flames.
+After signing a $5.75 million deal that takes him to 2023, the Flames were eager to move on from their apparent mistake.
+During the offseason, Neal was traded to the Oilers for fellow problem contract Milan Lucic.
 However, Edmonton opens several new opportunities for Neal, prompting many to see a potential bounce-back season in 2019-20.

 The Oilers have minimal depth on their wings, all but guaranteeing Neal a spot on the top line alongside Connor McDavid.
 Last season, Zack Kassian doubled his goals from 2017-18 to 2018-19 while playing mostly on the top line, setting a career high with 15 goals.
 Neal, who’s a natural goalscorer with a career-high 40 goals in 2011-12, should be a perfect receptacle for McDavid’s passes.
 The only thing holding Neal back from a 50-60 point season is his diminishing speed.
 If he can’t keep up with either McDavid or second-line center Ryan Nugent-Hopkins, he’ll be buried once again, so draft responsibly.